kgrz/kwc/README.md

    counted as two separate words!
 If we use `utf8.RuneCount()` on a slice that has a partial multi-byte word, that count can end up being wrong.
 I don't yet have a solution for this.
-3. Can't deal with words in binary files.
-The char count, and line count are correct.

 But the speed seems amazing!
 I ran this program, and the GNU `wc` program, and https://github.com/kgrz/wc program on a 16 core machine on